jaxon-php/jaxon-website/pages/03.docs/02.requests/04.pagination/docs.en.md

 In each template, the `text` variable contains the text to be printed, while the `call` variable contains the Jaxon call which shows the corresponding page.
 The `call` variable is not available in the `disabled` template.

-In order to customize the pagination, copy the templates to another directory an edit them.
+In order to customize the pagination, copy the templates to another directory and edit them.
 Then, make the following call to indicate the new directory.

 ```php